topoftheyear/Byte-le-Royale-2019/sphinx/ships.md

 # Ships

 The ship is the basis for all actions taken in the game.
-Each player's AI controls a ship that you command.
+Each player's AI controls a ship.
+The ship can move around to the various points,

 ## Ship Interactions